timo/zasim/docs/index.rst

 Getting the code
 ================

-The code is not yet available on the 'net, but it will probably be published soon.
+The code is not yet available on the 'net, due to licensing questions that still require resolving.

 Running zasim
 =============